aspuru-guzik-group/MERMaid/README.md

 Then, open http://localhost:850x in your browser.

 > You must have your **`OPENAI_API_KEY`** set in your .env file (or terminal) before launching the app.
 You can follow the instructions in [3.2 Setting Up API Key](#32-setting-up-api-key)

+---

+### 5. Adapting MERMaid

+For instructions on how to extend DataRaider and KGWizard for your target chemical domains, please check out the [DataRaider README file](https://github.com/aspuru-guzik-group/MERMaid/blob/main/src/dataraider/README.md) and the [KGWizard README file](https://github.com/aspuru-guzik-group/MERMaid/blob/main/src/kgwizard/README.org)